Gallery

 About Dan

-Born 1953 in Oak Park, Illinois, my creative pursuits blossomed as a sculptor during the early seventies in college.
-The ’74 work, Emergence & Transformations, expressed the source of my pain and needs.
-Refer to ‘news’ for a review of this work.
+Born 3/20/53 in Oak Park, Illinois, my creative pursuits blossomed as a sculptor during the early seventies in college.
+The '74 work, Emergence & Transformations, expressed my view of the "human condition".
+Refer to “news” for a review of this sculpture.

-Soon after my visionary experience in ’73, I found myself drawing profiles of simple people-like figures with bowed heads and large gravitated feet.
-I identified so strongly with these forms that I had to find a way to make them more “alive”.
+Attaining goals is a step-by-step process.
+Having a '73 visionary experience on my Lake Forest College courtyard that altered my perspective of life from "a" to "z" in an instant required patience, resilience, and great discipline to fill in the gaps over the decades.
+At first, I found myself drawing profiles of simple people-like figures with bowed heads and large gravitated feet.
+They appeared subservient, much like the people strolling in the courtyard during my vision where everyone seemed in a trance, oblivious to the brainwashing, manipulation, and control of outer forces, including their own – I witnessed bright energy emitting from their heads and connecting them in a network that they were blind to – I held my pounding head and almost collapsed from this sudden realization.
+I identified so strongly with my “people-form” drawings that I had to find a way to make them more “alive”.
 Wood was plentiful and easy to find.
-I began carving 4.5” tall people-like forms.
-I bathed most with a propane flame and charred a few using a welding torch.
-A motif of collective identity developed that began with the ’74 work, Perpetuity, inspired by Stonehenge.
-This piece evolved into the more complex sculpture, Emergence & Transformations, that integrates many burnt people-like figures with mirrors, melted plastic, towers of worship and deference that includes various forms of sacrifice and crucifixion.
-Most of these figures conclude inconclusively in mirrors plus caverns and labors over unnatural piles built by the excrement of the ages.
+I began creating 4.5" tall people-like forms out of wood, not knowing what to do with them.
+I bathed most with a propane flame and charred a few with a welding torch.
+A motif of collective identity developed that began with the '74 sculpture, Perpetuity, inspired by Stonehenge.
+This work evolved into the more complex sculpture, Emergence & Transformations, that integrates many burnt people-like figures with mirrors, melted plastic, towers of worship and deference including various forms of sacrifice and crucifixion.
+Most of these figures conclude inconclusively in mirrors, caverns, and labors over unnatural piles seemingly built by the excrement of the ages.

-During the nineties, my creative pursuits expanded into photography, music, and writing.
-Recognizing the many wonderful things people do, I sought connections to facilitate their efforts.
-I’ve devised a plan to expand the knowledge and implementation of social entrepreneurship plus its focus to end global poverty.
-To briefly explain, quoting from the Ashoka website: “Rather than leaving social needs to the government or business sectors, social entrepreneurs find what is not working and solve the problem by changing the system, spreading the solution, and persuading entire societies to take new leaps.
-They are both visionaries and ultimate realists, concerned with the practical applications of their vision above all else.”
-I applaud the efforts of individuals and organizations that place themselves on the front lines of these intensely challenged environments.
-This fight to end world poverty is a battle we can win and a fundamental reason for my creative pursuits.
+Acknowledging the many wonderful things people do, I sought connections to facilitate their efforts that inadvertently helped my own.
+I’ve devised a plan to expand the implementation of philanthropy and social entrepreneurship that targets to end global poverty, crime, and war.
+To briefly explain, quoting from the Asoka website, "Rather than leaving social needs to the government or business sectors, social entrepreneurs find what is not working and solve the problem by changing the system, spreading the solution, and persuading entire societies to take new leaps.
+They are both visionaries and ultimate realists concerned with the practical applications of their vision above all else."
+I applaud the efforts of individuals and organizations that place themselves on the front lines of these intensely challenging environments.
+The fight to end global suffering and create a better world is a battle we can win – It’s the fundamental reason for my creative pursuits.

-I believe that the media and private enterprise are keys in bringing awareness to world poverty and its solution.
-The proliferation of such knowledge should promote a stronger effort in resolving this crisis and others.
+I believe that the media and private enterprise are keys in bringing awareness to our problems and their solutions.
+The proliferation of such knowledge will promote stronger efforts in resolving global crises.

 Elevating the quality of life would create smarter governments through the demands and strength of its people.
-Empowered individuals will promote better decisions that avoid joining terrorist groups and other destructive forces.
+Empowering individuals will promote better decisions that keep others from joining terrorist groups and other destructive forces.
 Our money and efforts could then be diverted to more great causes rather than the prohibitive cost of war.
 In the long run, there is nothing gained from tyranny and bloodshed.
-We must heed the lessons of history and end this senseless brutality.
+We must heed the lessons of history and end the senseless brutality.

-I envision social entrepreneurs as the warriors of the future: brave men and women who take on the most daunting challenges that billions face daily.
-This includes the acquisition of clean water, sanitation, food provisions, and to educate the public on the necessities of life, inspiring hope for the future.
-If neglected, it could undermine everything our ancestors have sacrificed and worked so hard for.
-We must honor their contributions and efforts by helping those in need.
-Let us meld nature, compassion, and technology on the highest order to innovate and evolve a prosperous world.
+I envision social entrepreneurs as the answer to our problems; brave men and women who take on the most daunting challenges that billions face daily.
+This includes the acquisition of clean water, sanitation, food provisions, and to educate the public on the necessities of life, inspiring hope for the future where peace, abundance, and prosperity reign.
+If neglected, it could undermine everything our ancestors have sacrificed and worked for.
+Let’s meld nature, compassion, and technology on the highest order to create the world that we dream of, yearn for, and need.

 News

-Special thanks to Harry Bouras, artist, teacher, critic, and WFMT radio for their permission to include a modified version of the June 1, 1975 review in my upcoming book series, Warrior of Humanity.
+Special thanks to Harry Bouras, artist, teacher, critic, and WFMT radio for their permission to include an abbreviated version of the June 1, 1975 review in my work.